 St Pelagia St Taisia

 “The Harlots go into the Kingdom of God before you” On the 8th October our Church honours the memory of two women saints.
-Their names are Pelagia and Taisia. […]
+Their names are Pelagia and […]